mjfrigaard/katacoda-scenarios/format-shape-data/step9.md

-### Data wrangling: level two
+# Data Wrangling: Level Two

 We said we like to think of the first level of data wrangling as changes to the data structure itself (what the dimensions, columns, and rows should be).
 The second level of data wrangling refers to *creating or calculating new variables based on existing columns and values*.

 You might be wondering how these two are different, and the primary difference is that all the changes we made used only the position or location of the data.
-For example, consider the data arrangement below:
+For example, consider the following data arrangement:

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/03-original-data.png?raw=true)

 This data has three months spread across columns and a `category` variable that serves as an index for the values.
-If we put these data in the long format, it will look like the image below:
+If we put the data in the long format, it will look like the following image:

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/04-pivot-longer.png?raw=true)

 The `tidyr::pivot_longer()` changes the position of the indices and values, but doesn't calculate or create any new information.
-We can just as quickly move the data back into its original arrangement (see below).
+We can just as quickly move the data back into its original arrangement:

 ![](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/figs/05-pivot-wider.png?raw=true)

 `unite` and `separate()` also change the position and contents of the information, but they do not calculate or create new values.

-#### The `dplyr` package
+## The dplyr Package

 The primary package for data manipulation at the second level is `dplyr`, and we will explore its functions in the next three steps.

-##### Creating new variables
+### Creating New Variables

-How `dplyr::mutate()` works:
+Here's how `dplyr::mutate()` works:

 ```
 dplyr::mutate(.data = DataFrame,